yelghali/Enterprise-Scale-for-AKS/Scenarios/Backup-Restore/velero_terraform_sample/README.md

  <a href="https://github.com/vmware-tanzu/velero-plugin-for-csi" target="_blank">velero-plugin-for-csi</a>
   - A pluging for snapshotting CSI backed PVCs using the CSI beta snapshot APIs for Kubernetes.
   - It supports Azure Disk `disk.csi.azure.com` and Azure File `file.csi.azure.com`
+  - Currently CSI snapshots in a different region from the primary AKS cluster, is not suppored -> Coming Soon !

   <a href="https://velero.io/docs/v1.7/restic/" target="_blank">restic</a>
   - A plugin for backup using file copy (or called block to block copy, which does not rely on snapshots)